Building Homes With Propane

 If you’re looking for a new way to showcase the value of your home construction over competitors’, consider applying the Home Energy Rating System (HERS) to your projects.
 Developed by the Residential Energy Services Network (RESNET), the HERS Index can be used to compare a Propane Energy Pod home with a built-to-code reference home.
 The index also allows comparisons of different home designs and specifications.
 The HERS measure works across climate zones and is used by builders and remodelers to differentiate their high-performance homes from standard new and existing homes.

-Try the interactive Virtual Propane Energy Pod Home, which shows HERS Index ratings of propane homes across the U.S.
+To try the interactive Virtual Propane Home, which shows HERS Index ratings of propane homes across the U.S., go to Propane.com/Interactive-Training-Module.

 Download the Build with Propane Guide